jamielaw-smith/jamielaw-smith.github.io/index.md

 ## Mentees
 I am also lucky to have worked with some amazing undergraduates:

-Chang Liu, undergraduate (Peking University).
-2020-present;
+Chang Liu, undergraduate (Peking University), 2020-present;
-Monica Gallegos-Garcia, undergraduate (UCSC); on to PhD at Northwestern.
-2015-2018;
+Monica Gallegos-Garcia, undergraduate (UCSC), on to PhD at Northwestern, 2015-2018;
-Priscilla Camacho Olachea, “post-bac” student (UCSC).
-2016-2017.
+Priscilla Camacho Olachea, “post-bac” student (UCSC), 2016-2017.

 ## Advocacy